Math Anxiety: 5 Ways to Help Children Persevere and Succeed

 As an educator, you may have favorite websites that students can use to practice math at home.
-These can be sites like Kids Academy, as we offer free resources like worksheets and videos for kids to use, as well as a learning app.
+These can be sites like Kids Academy, as we offer free resources like Math worksheets, lessons, and videos for kids to use, as well as a learning app.
 If your district also has access to sites like Reflex Math, take full advantage of platforms that use fun and games as a way to reinforce math skills.
 Ensure that parents know how to help their children login and access the content at home.

 Parents: practice math at home!

 It’s easy to understand why parents may be at a loss to help kids practice math at home.
 With reading it’s easy: just choose children’s books and start reading!
 But with math, many parents are unaware of the most popular resources available to them.
-If you’re looking for quality online games or worksheets, check out the following:
+If you’re looking for quality online math games or worksheets, check out the following:

 - Kids Academy: Don’t forget that free worksheets and videos can be found on our website and YouTube channel!
 Take full advantage of all we have to offer to help your child with math, and consider trying out the Talented and Gifted app, which can give your kids instant feedback and an individualized learning path.

 - Khan Academy: This website is completely free and uses interactive video lessons and practice activities to support learning.
 This site is great for students in kindergarten and up.